Beta Feature

 Overview

-Acquisition analysis helps you quickly understand how new users are reaching your site or app.
+Acquisition analysis helps you quickly understand how users are reaching your site or app.

 This can help you answer questions like: